 The Capital Programme is monitored in year through monthly reporting, incorporated into the Integrated Resources and Performance Report.
-Services monitor their programmes using their monthly Finance and Performance reports, which are reviewed by the Service Committees.
-These feed into the Integrated Report which is submitted to the Strategic Management Team, then is subsequently reviewed by GPC.
+Services monitor their programmes using their monthly Finance and Performance reports, which are reviewed by the Service Committees and A&I Committee.
+These feed into the Integrated Report which is scrutinised by the CPB, submitted to the Strategic Management Team, then is subsequently reviewed by GPC.
 The report identifies changes to the Capital Programme to reflect and seek approval for;